steinerML/OpenCV-Edge-Detection/README.md

 # OpenCV Feature Detection using Haar Cascade
 ### Orange Feature Detection

-In this short coding exercise I have used a basic feature of OpenCV that is mainly used for face detection but I applied it to something so simple as an orange just to see how the feature detection (if there are any in an orange besides an edge against a background) was doing.
+In this short coding exercise I have used a basic feature of OpenCV that is mainly used for face detection but I applied it to something so simple as an orange just to see how the feature detection was doing.

-The method I used is the so-called haar cascade together with a Cascade Classifier (XML file) that I put together myself with a set of images (negative&positives) using [Cascade Trainer GUI.](https://amin-ahmadi.com/cascade-trainer-gui)
+The method I used is the Cascade Classifier (Haar Cascade) (XML file) that I put together myself with a set of images (negative&positives) using [Cascade Trainer GUI.](https://amin-ahmadi.com/cascade-trainer-gui)

 These are - in a nutshell - the main steps I took to put this small experiment together: